moveit/moveit.ros.org/documentation/planners/index.markdown

 OMPL is an open-source motion planning library that primarily implements randomized motion planners.
 MoveIt integrates directly with OMPL and uses the motion planners from that library as its primary/default set of planners.
 The planners in OMPL are abstract; i.e. OMPL has no concept of a robot.
 Instead, MoveIt configures OMPL and provides the back-end for OMPL to work with problems in Robotics.
 Fully supported.
 [More Info](http://ompl.kavrakilab.org/)

 ## Pilz Industrial Motion Planner
-Pilz industrial motion planner is a generator for circular or linear motions in a rapid and *predictable* way.
-Additionally, it supports blending multiple motion segments together with a MoveIt capability.
+Pilz industrial motion planner is a deterministic generator for circular and linear motions.
+Additionally, it supports blending multiple motion segments together using a MoveIt capability.

 ## Stochastic Trajectory Optimization for Motion Planning (STOMP)